So what's next? You need to know how best to promote your online course.

 How to Grow Your Audience with a YouTube Channel

-The other significant alternative that you have for bringing traffic to your online courses is to create a YouTube channel.
+The other significant alternative that you have for bringing traffic to your online courses and promoting them is to create a YouTube channel.

 This is a very natural fit for online courses, as the audience on YouTube already knows that video is perhaps the easiest way to learn.

-The importance of thumbnails and titles in YouTube
+The importance of thumbnails and titles on YouTube

 Then provide an in-depth, self-contained answer about the topic, trying to answer the most common questions that the student might have.